xiaohan2012/active-cascade-reconstruction/SANDBOX.md

 - entropy and pagerank are good at query infected nodes
 - inference algorithm tends to low infection probability to all nodes (even for infected nodes)
   - therefore for entropy, if infection probability is close to 0.5, it's very likely to be infected, therefore highly infected nodes are the most uncertain nodes (no way!)
+  - also, for prederror, which internally uses entropy, is infected by this as well.

 to think: